jdgio2/csclub-portfolio/content/posts/week1/week1.md

 ```

 -   This defines a **new component** called `Header`.
 -   It follows the same structure as `App.jsx`, using `export default` so it can be imported elsewhere.

-6. Now, import and use Header inside `App.jsx`:
+6. Import and use Header inside `App.jsx`:

 ```jsx
 import Header from "./Header"; // This is how we import components